ebi-gene-expression-group/container-galaxy-sc-tertiary/supplementary_materials/sup_note_tools.md

 ## Modules available

-Table 10 below details all modules available as both a CLI component and as a Galaxy wrapper.
+The table below details all modules available as both a CLI component and as a Galaxy wrapper.
 The name of the module links to an active Galaxy instance where that can be used, and TS provides a second link to the module in the Galaxy Toolshed.
 Each module is linked to one of the cli-layers to one or more of the relevant analysis areas: Clustering (**C**), Differential expression/Marker detection (**DE-MD**), Trajectories (**T**), Cell type alignment (**CT**), quality control (**QC**) and Dimensionality reduction (**DR**).

 | Module | Description | cli-layer | Analysis areas |